sendsay-ru/github-actions-checks/README.md

 `showComments` - show [Comments section](#-comments)

 `jobs` - asynchronous processes<br>
-each process will starts a virtual machine and has:<br>
+each process will start a virtual machine with:<br>
 `node` - node.js version<br>
 `installCommand` - command to install dependencies<br>
 `buildCommand` - the command to build the project

-`steps` - array of checks in within a separate process<br>
+`steps` - array of checks within a separate process<br>
 each step has a `key`, a `name` and a `command`<br>

 in this example, 2 parallel processes will start:<br>